jacktasia/dumb-diff/README.md

 ## About

 Dumb Diff is an Emacs package for fast arbitrary diffs.
+Calling `dumb-diff` will create two comparison buffers on top and one result buffer on the bottom.
+Every time you call `dumb-diff` it wili update the result buffer and show the UI.
+You can use `dumb-diff-set-region-as-buffer1` and `dumb-diff-set-region-as-buffer2` to copy the content of selected regions directly into the buffer without needed to call `dumb-diff` first.

 ## Why?

-Sometimes I need to do a diff of arbitrary content that is either not in a file or only part of one.
+I have often needed to do a diff of arbitrary content that is either not in a file or only part of one.
 For example, I'll have a block of something embedded in a file and then someone will IM me a change for it.
-Previously it's been faster to just google `online diff` and copy/paste both parts than making new files or buffers.
-This lead me to create Dumb Diff.
+I often found workflows like this awkward so I made Dumb Diff.

+## How it works?

+Dumb Diff uses your built-in `diff` program again dynamic temporary files.
+The `diff` binary and its arguments are customizable via `dumb-diff-bin-path` and `dumb-diff-bin-args`.

 ## Installing